DanielBrittainJr/TurnbasedArenaFight/README.md

 The game uses a ranged rng in order to calculate hit damage.

 In order to run this you need visual studio.
 Download the code and open with visual studio, then run the program from there by hitting F5.

+To close the program, hit ctrl + c.